DTLaboratory/dtlaboratory.github.io/index.md

 alphabetic order (open to better names).

-The redundancy of embedding the version in the name instead of just advancing semantic numeral major value is due to the propensity of engineers to introduce breaking changes to APIs and the propensity of users of APIs to not expect breaking changes.
+The redundancy of embedding the version in the name instead of just advancing the semantic numeral major value is due to the propensity of engineers to introduce breaking changes to APIs and the propensity of users of APIs to not expect breaking changes.